AtomMaterialUI/material-theme-docs/docs/configuration/settings.md

 This feature is only available for premium users.
 {:class='card-panel warn'}

 Finally, there are the **Custom Themes**, which is the placeholder for the Custom Theme Settings, allowing you set your own theme colors.

-There are two options available, *Custom Theme* for themes based off the *Darcula* LaF, and *Light Custom Theme* based off the *IntelliJ* LaF.
+There are two options available, *Custom Theme* for themes based off the *Darcula* LaF, and *Light Custom Theme* based off the *Light* LaF.

 See [Custom Themes](/docs/configuration/custom-themes) for more information.